Bob-The-Seagull-King/trenchcrusadecompendium/src/resources/data/_documentation/data_structures/ListPartialItem.md

-# Name
+# ListPartialItems

-XX
+ListPartialItems are used to hold information on items contained in a list group.

 ## Structure

-XX are found in *xx.json* and each one has the following structure.
+ListPartialItems are found in multiple files and each one has the following structure.

 ```
 id          : string